 Brunch is from 11 a.m. to 4 p.m.
 Saturday and Sunday.
 Try out the duck confit, apple butter stuffed french toast, grilled vegetable sandwich, or spicy lamb burger.
 Make sure to complete your meal with frose or a bellini!

 124 Bedford Ave, Brooklyn, NY 11211

 Phone: (347) 799-2743

 If you’re all about community, check out Allswell for brunch.
-This local pub serves American cuisine in a vintage setting.
+This local restaurant in Williamsburg serves American cuisine in a vintage setting.
 With a communal table and a welcoming atmosphere, you’ll feel nice and comfortable here.

 Allswell offers brunch from 11 a.m. to 4 p.m.
 Saturday and Sunday.
 Though the menu is short, it’s just as delicious as any other brunch.
 We recommend the breakfast burrito, sourdough french toast, biscuit honey and ricotta, or eggs benedict.
 Be sure to have a bloody mary or michelada, too!

 164 Bedford Ave, Brooklyn, NY 11211